stephenbradshaw/GOAD/README.md

 GOAD is a pentest active directory LAB project.
 The purpose of this lab is to give pentesters a vulnerable Active directory environement ready to use to practice usual attack techniques.

+## Details about this fork
+This fork of GOAD has been modified in order to work on KVM/QEMU hosts using the libvirt plugin.
+To achieve this, the vagrant images from the original have been replaced with similar libvirt compatible versions.
+The version of Ubuntu used for the ELK server has also been updated to 20.04, and machine definitions in the Vagrantfile have been updated to have specific cpu and memory settings.
+Some specifics about how the ansible roles have been organised have also been modified in order to work around some issues I had with overloading the chocolatey servers.
+The install and usage sections in this README have also been updated to account for these changes.

 ## warning
 This lab is extremly vulnerable, do not reuse receipe to build your environement and do not deploy this environment on internet.
 This repository is for pentest practice only.